The Ultimate Guide to Preparing Your Classic Car For Long Term Storage

 Step 5.
 Attach Your Classic car’s battery to a fit-for-purpose Battery Conditioner

 Step 6.
-Leave Your Handbrake off and ‘in Gear’ (or in ‘P’ for Park).
-Check Your Tyres and Adjust the Pressures
+Leave Your Handbrake off and the car ‘in Gear’ (or in ‘P’ for Park).

 Step 7.
 Leave a Window Open Slightly for Internal Air Circulation

 Step 8.
-Put a Bung in the Exhaust Pipe(s) and Cover Air intakes, Cover with a Soft Indoor car cover
+Put a Bung in the Exhaust Pipe(s) and Cover Air intakes before you cover with a soft indoor car cover

 Step 9.
 Check Your Classic car Every 30 days Minimum